bugzilla/bugzilla/docs/en/rst/administering/categorization.rst

 ================

 To edit an existing product, click the "Products" link from the "Administration" page.
-If the ``useclassification`` parameter is turned on, a table of existing classifications is displayed, including an "Unclassified" category.
+If the :param:`useclassification` parameter is turned on, a table of existing classifications is displayed, including an "Unclassified" category.
 The table indicates how many products are in each classification.
 Click on the classification name to see its products.
-If the ``useclassification`` parameter is not in use, the table lists all products directly.
+If the :param:`useclassification` parameter is not in use, the table lists all products directly.
 The product table summarizes the information defined when the product was created.
 Click on the product name to edit these properties, and to access links to other product attributes such as the